-3e Guided by our Mission and Vision.
+Be Guided by our Mission and Vision.

-Live the vision and mission in our governance and inspire & empower others to do so.
+Live the vision and mission in our governance and inspire Be remembered as a Jesuit Catholic university in all Always engage with our mission and heritage as a Be centered on Ignatian faith and principles.
+Catholic and Jesuit University. & empower others to do so.